 Etsy (ETSY) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the online crafts marketplace had gained 8.01% in the past month.
-In that same time, the Computer and Technology sector gained 2.97%, while the S&P 500 0%.
+Coming into today, shares of the online crafts marketplace had gained 6.91% in the past month.
+In that same time, the Computer and Technology sector gained 5.28%, while the S&P 500 gained 2.95%.

-Wall Street will be looking for positivity from ETSY as it approaches its next earnings report date.
-In that report, analysts expect ETSY to post earnings of $0.17 per share.
-This would mark a year-over-year decline of 46.88%.
-Our most recent consensus estimate is calling for quarterly revenue of $264.97 million, up 32.47% from the year-ago period.
+Investors will be hoping for strength from ETSY as it approaches its next earnings release, which is expected to be February 26, 2020.
+On that day, ETSY is projected to report earnings of $0.17 per share, which would represent a year-over-year decline of 46.88%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $264.89 million, up 32.42% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for ETSY.
+Investors might also notice recent changes to analyst estimates for ETSY.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
-ETSY currently has a Zacks Rank of #4 (Sell).
+ETSY is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that ETSY has a Forward P/E ratio of 61.2 right now.
-For comparison, its industry has an average Forward P/E of 26.41, which means ETSY is trading at a premium to the group.
+In terms of valuation, ETSY is currently trading at a Forward P/E ratio of 63.46.
+For comparison, its industry has an average Forward P/E of 28.07, which means ETSY is trading at a premium to the group.

-Meanwhile, ETSY's PEG ratio is currently 2.99.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ETSY's industry had an average PEG ratio of 2.18 as of yesterday's close.
+Meanwhile, ETSY's PEG ratio is currently 3.1.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.09 based on yesterday's closing prices.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 Click to get this free report